 Skip to content

-en-us GO TO bet365 Sports
+GO TO bet365 Sports

 1. F1

-F1 Tracks: Las Vegas Street Circuit - Las Vegas Grand Prix
+F1 Tracks: Las Vegas Street Circuit location, length, records, history

 The counter-clockwise circuit boasts 17 corners taken at breakneck velocity, with average speeds expected to be similar to the Autodromo Nazionale Monza, nicknamed Formula One's Temple of Speed.

-Where is the Las Vegas Street Circuit?
+Las Vegas Street Circuit location

 The Las Vegas Street Circuit is located in the city of Las Vegas, Nevada, with the temporary street circuit incorporating the famous Strip and winding its way past iconic Vegas attractions such as Caesars Palace, the Bellagio and the Venetian.

-When was the Las Vegas Street Circuit first built?
+Las Vegas Street Circuit length

 On both occasions, the event was named the Caesars Palace Grand Prix.